KVIQ-LD

 KVIQ-LD (channel 14) is a low-power television station in Eureka, California, United States, affiliated with CBS.
-It is owned by Imagicomm Communications alongside NBC affiliate KIEM-TV (channel 3).
-Both stations share studios on South Broadway in Spruce Point near the southwestern corner of Eureka, while KVIQ-LD's transmitter is located along Barry Road southeast of the city.
+It is owned by Marquee Broadcasting alongside NBC affiliate KIEM-TV (channel 3).
+The two stations share studios on South Broadway in Spruce Point near the southwestern corner of Eureka; KVIQ-LD's transmitter is located along Barry Road southeast of the city.

 Until 2017, KVIQ operated as a full-power television station on digital channel 17.
 The full-power signal was sold to comply with FCC regulations, after former owner Northwest Broadcasting acquired another full-power signal, KIEM.
 Upon the completion of the sale, Northwest transferred the station's intellectual unit into a low-power facility.

 History

 Carroll R. Hauser obtained a construction permit to build a television station on channel 13 in Eureka on January 17, 1957.
 The construction permit bore the call letters KHUM-TV.
 Shasta Telecasting (owner of KVIP-TV in Redding), acquired half-interest in the permit, which was transferred to California Northwest Broadcasting, in 1957.
 The permittees then successfully requested channel 6 instead of 13 due to the region's rough terrain.
 The call letters were changed to KVIQ-TV before the station launched on April 1, 1958, from studios on Humboldt Hill Road in Eureka.

 In 1960, Carl R. and Leah McConnell acquired all of the shares in California Northwest Broadcasting.
 A year later, the station switched from a primary NBC affiliation to a primary ABC hookup with some programming from NBC.
 In 1985, KIEM-TV, the then-CBS affiliate, signed an affiliation agreement with NBC; that station intended to broadcast some CBS shows, but CBS responded by affiliating with KVIQ beginning in January 1986.
 The McConnells sold the station to Miller Broadcasting in 1986; Ronald W. Miller was already channel 6's general manager.

 Miller Broadcasting sold KVIQ to the Ackerley Group in 1998.
 Ackerley invested quite a bit of money into its news operations.
 Ackerley merged with corporate giant Clear Channel Communications in 2002.
 Not long after this merger, the news operation at KVIQ was quickly abandoned.
 The station was managed by David Silverbrand with its engineering functions performed by James Mixon.
 Providing operational and sales staff was Sainte Partners II, L.P.
 Sainte Partners sold the station in 2014.

 In December 2013, Sainte Partners II reached a deal to sell KVIQ to Redwood Television Partners, a subsidiary of Frontier Radio Management.
 The sale was completed on June 30, 2014.